SimuHome: A Temporal- and Environment-Aware Benchmark for Smart Home LLM Agents: SimuHome: A Smart Home Simulator

-Our simulator operates by processing time in fixed intervals.
-The fundamental unit of time, a tick, is defined as 0.1 real-world seconds.
-All environmental and device state updates are calculated at every tick.
-This method of updating the state at a fixed interval allows the simulator to model the outcomes of processes that occur continuously in the real world with high fidelity.
-The simulator comprises three components: the Smart Home Environment, the Real-Time State Update Mechanism, and the Agent-Simulator Interface.
+SimuHome divides time into discrete steps called ticks, where each tick represents 0.1 seconds.
+This tick-based design guarantees fully deterministic state transitions, so that given the same initial conditions and the same sequence of actions, the environment always produces identical outcomes.
+SimuHome runs in sync with real time by default, but supports time acceleration to quickly reach any future point in the simulation.
+It comprises three components, each addressing one of the requirements above: the Smart Home Environment defines device configurations and environmental variables, the Real-Time State Update Mechanism computes continuous environmental changes at every tick, and the Agent-Simulator Interface provides the tools through which agents observe and act.

-\textbf{Smart Home Environment.} A home is a configurable environment composed of one or more rooms, each containing a custom set of devices and four environmental variables: temperature, illuminance, humidity, and air quality.
-To enable realistic scenarios, the environment includes both devices that directly influence environmental variables (e.g., an air conditioner) and those with multi-stage operational cycles (e.g., a washing machine).
+\textbf{Smart Home Environment.} A home is a configurable environment composed of one or more rooms, each containing a set of devices and four environmental variables: temperature, illuminance, humidity, and air quality.
+The environment includes both devices that directly influence environmental variables (e.g., an air conditioner affecting temperature) and those with multi-stage operational cycles (e.g., a washing machine).
 In total, we model 17 distinct device types.
-A full list of these devices can be found in Appendix~\ref{app:device_list}.
+A full list is provided in Appendix~\ref{app:device_list}, along with their supported Matter clusters (groups of related device capabilities) in Appendix~\ref{app:cluster_list}.
+Possible extensions to more complex interactions, such as cross-environment and cross-device effects, are discussed in Appendix~\ref{app:complex_env}.

-\textbf{Real-Time State Update Mechanism.} The core of the simulation is the Aggregator module, which models the dynamic impact of device operations on the environment.
-At each tick, the Aggregator calculates the combined influence of all active devices on their relevant environmental factors.
-For example, temperature is affected by air conditioners and heat pumps, illuminance by lights, humidity by humidifiers/dehumidifiers, and air quality by air purifiers.
-The magnitude of this influence is cumulative; it scales with the number of active devices and their specific settings (e.g., the fan speed of an air conditioner).
-This mechanism ensures that the environment responds realistically to agent actions.
-The detailed update equations for the Aggregator are provided in Appendix~\ref{app:aggregator_equation}.
+\textbf{Real-Time State Update Mechanism.} At each tick, the simulator computes the combined influence of all active devices on environmental variables.
+This influence is additive, scaling with the number of active devices and their settings.
+For example, running two air conditioners at high fan speed lowers the temperature faster than running one.
+Sensor attributes on devices, such as a temperature sensor on an air conditioner, are also updated to reflect current environmental variables at each tick.
+The detailed update equations are provided in Appendix~\ref{app:environmental_update_equations}.

-\textbf{Agent-Simulator Interface.} The agent interacts with the simulator by invoking a set of 13 tools.
-The structure of these tools mirrors Matter's modular approach to defining device capabilities.
-Detailed tool specifications are provided in Appendix \ref{app:tool_list}.